-The college is a vibrant community and student surveys carried out as during courses and as students leave constantly refer to the positive atmosphere and sense of respect which pervades the college.
-The college continues to grow and be successful.
-The college encourages staff and student involvement through membership of formal committees.
+The College is a vibrant community and surveys carried out as students leave constantly refer to the positive atmosphere and sense of respect which pervades the College.
+The College continues to grow and be successful.
+The College encourages staff and student involvement through membership of formal committees.